erossiter/catSurv/catSurv/cran-comments.md

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of catSurv.
+I have also run R CMD check on downstream dependencies of catSurv using `devtools::revdep_check()`.
-All packages that I could install passed.
+All packages that I could install passed with result "No ERRORs or WARNINGs found :)".